 She lay in the deep, well-stuffed bed, morning light streaming through the window onto the wall opposite her.
 Already, the day was growing warm, and even her single sheet was too hot.
 She threw it off, but remained lying on the bed, looking up at the ceiling.

-She could tell from the sunlight that it was later in the morning, perhaps approaching noon.
+She could tell from the sunlight that it was nearly noon.
 She and Susebron tended to stay up quite late, talking.
 That was probably a good thing.
-Those watching might see that she was getting up later and later each morning, and think that it was due to. . .other activities in the night.
+Those watching might see that she was getting up later and later each morning, and think that it was due to. . .other activities.

-She stretched, thinking about the last night’s conversation.
-During the first nights it had been strange to communicate with the God King in their odd way, with one of them writing and the other talking.
+She stretched.
+At first, it had been strange to communicate with the God King in their odd way, with one of them writing and the other talking.
 Yet, as the days progressed, it was feeling more and more natural to her.
-His writing--the uncertain, unpracticed letters that explained such interesting thoughts--seemed to emphasize his personality.
+She found his writing--uncertain, unpracticed letters that explained such interesting thoughts--to be endearing.
 If he spoke, she suspected that his voice would be quiet and kindly.
 He was so tender.
-She’d never expected that from one such as he.
+She’d never have expected that.

-She smiled, sinking back into her pillow, idly wishing that he’d still be there when she awoke.
+She smiled, sinking back into her pillow, idly wishing for him to still be there when she awoke.
 Waiting for her, in the morning.

 She was happy.
 That, also, was something she’d never expected from Hallandren.
 She did miss the highlands, and there were plenty of things that bothered her about the palace.
-Her inability to leave the Court of Gods was a big one, the always being watched by servants and priests, not to mention the politics she still didn’t understand.
+Her inability to leave the Court of Gods was a big one.
+Then, there was the fact that she was always being watched by servants and priests, not to mention the politics.

 And yet, there were other things.
 Marvelous things.
 The brilliant colors, the performers, the sheer overwhelming experience of T’Telir.
 And, there was the opportunity to speak with Susebron each night.
 The opportunity to hear his odd ideas, expressed with an intelligent naiveté.

-And, he seemed to treat her differently than anyone ever had before.
-He actually seemed to appreciated her, appreciate her for who she was.
-She wasn’t certain she’d ever felt that before.
+He treated her differently than anyone ever had before.
 Before, her brashness had been such a shame to her people and her family.
-Yet, Susebron seemed to find that personality fascinating, even alluring.
+Yet, Susebron seemed to find it fascinating, even alluring.

-She smiled, letting herself dream for a few moments longer.
+She smiled again, letting herself dream for a few moments longer.
 However, as she did, real life began to intrude.

 Susebron was in danger.
 Real, serious danger.
-The thought loomed over her, dampening even her happiness.
+The thought loomed over her, dampening her happiness.
 He refused to believe that his priests could bear him any sort of malice or threat.
-That same innocence that made him so interesting to her was also a terrible liability.
+That same innocence which made him so interesting was also a terrible liability.

 But what to do?
 Nobody else knew of his predicament.
 Really, there was only one person who could help him.
 That person, unfortunately, wasn’t up to the task.
 She had ignored her lessons, and had come to her fate wholly unprepared.